 London.
 A group of international arbitration students are about to receive their first lecture.
 Each year, it’s broadly the same.

-“This is the White Book,” says their teacher – a partner at a London law firm –holding up a copy of the United Kingdom’s court rules of procedure.
+“This is the White Book,” says their teacher – a partner at a London law firm – holding up a copy of the English court rules of procedure.
 “It’s two volumes and takes up this amount of space on your shelves.”

 He measures a breeze block with his hands.
 “It tells you everything that can happen in a High Court case.